-- All pull requests must be reviewed by a person other than the request's author. - Modified pull requests must be re-reviewed before merging.
-Note that Github does not enforce this! - When merging a pull request, make sure to update the Draft Changelog on the Github wiki, which we will use to produce the changelog for the next release.
+- All pull requests must be reviewed by a person other than the request's author.
+Review the PR by following the Reviewing Pull Requests checklist. - Modified pull requests must be re-reviewed before merging.
+Note that Github does not enforce this! - Merge pull requests by following the Merging Pull Requests checklist. - When merging a pull request, make sure to update the Draft Changelog on the Github wiki, which we will use to produce the changelog for the next release.
 The PR template tells you to do this, so don't forget.
 New entries should go at the bottom. - Pull requests will not be merged unless Travis and Gitlab CI tests pass.
 Gitlab tests are only run on code in the main Toil repository on some branch, so it is the responsibility of the approving reviewer to make sure that pull requests from outside repositories are copied to branches in the main repository.
 This can be accomplished with (from a Toil clone):